Years published: 1999, 2001, 2004, 2019, 2023

 Patients develop a slowly enlarging, moveable mass that may cause tenderness or pain, unlike some other forms of breast cancer.
 Tumors tend to develop in the region of the nipple or areola (the pigmented, circular area of skin surrounding the nipple).
 Findings associated with other malignancies in this region include bloody discharge, indentation of the nipple, and/or tumor invasion of the chest muscle, appear to be uncommon in association with ACC.

 The exact cause of adenoid cystic carcinoma is unknown.
-However, current research suggests that genetic changes (mutations) are the underlying basis of cellular malignant transformation in many cancers, including ACC.
+However, current research suggests that genetic changes (chromosomal rearrangements, pathogenic variants in genes or other DNA alterations) are the underlying basis of cellular malignant transformation in many cancers, including ACC.

 Researchers speculate that a protein produced by the fusion of two transcription factor genes, MYB-NFIB, plays a role in the development of ACC tumors.
-This fusion protein is found in up to 90-95 % of ACC tumors.
-Mutations in the NOTCH1 gene are also associated with ACC, particularly in patients with recurrent or metastatic disease.
-Patients with NOTCH1 gene mutations have a worse prognosis.
+Upregulation of MYB or a related protein MYBL1 is found in up to 90-95 % of ACC tumors.
+Activating pathogenic variants in the NOTCH1 gene have also been detected in ACC tumors and occur in 15-20% of patients with recurrent/metastatic disease.
+Patients with activating pathogenic variants (mutations) in the NOTCH1 gene have a worse prognosis.

 ACC of the salivary glands, the most common form of the disease, is thought to account for approximately 25 percent of malignant salivary gland tumors.
 It typically develops from early to late adulthood.